 By getting ketones in the system before the body is producing them endogenously gets your brain and body the ketogenic fuel it needs to thrive in a low blood sugar environment.
 This is a very helpful tool to feel good while you first are working to get keto adapted or are first setting out on an intermittent fasting lifestyle.

-The brand I use is Keto Edge, which has exogenous ketones, MCT oil powder and 6 powerful adaptogenic mushroom compounds that help your body deal with stress better, support healthy brain function and enhance your immune system.
+The brand I use is Keto Edge, which has exogenous ketones, electrolytes and the adaptogenic herb ginseng to help your body deal with stress better, support healthy brain function and enhance your immune system.
 Simply take a scoop in water at any time that you are feeling hypoglycemic responses coming on.

 Summary and Bonus Fasting Tip